francescadisanto/Improving-Robustness-of-Deepfake-Detectors-through-Gradient-Regularization/README.md

 - During the training, two forward passes are computed:
   - `forward_clean(x)` uses original shallow features.
-  - `forward_perturbed(x)` perturbs the shallow features by adding Gaussian noise to their mean and standard deviation before propagating through the deeper layers.
+  - `forward_perturbed(x)` perturbs the shallow features by adding gradient-based noise to their mean and standard deviation before propagating through the deeper layers.

 This techinique, known as a Perturbation Invariance Module (PIM) encourages the network to learn representations invariant to low-level texture noise.